frkl/trojai-fuzzing-vision/arch/tutorial_full.md

 + \ldots
 \end{aligned}
 ```
-With Hessian transpose symmetry, we may further have $`c_1=c_4`$ and $`c_2=c_7`$ which reduces free parameters count down to 9, still 3 more than regular 2D permutation invariance.
+With Hessian transpose symmetry, we may further have  which reduces free parameters count down to 9, still 3 more than regular 2D permutation invariance.
 If you squint really hard (and maybe try Exercise D), there exists a tensor contraction form:
 ```math
 \begin{aligned}
 f&\left( \{x_{ij}\} \right)\\